core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 The phantom registration request MUST be secured, by using Group OSCORE.
 In particular, the group mode of Group OSCORE defined in {{Section 8 of I-D.ietf-core-oscore-groupcomm}} MUST be used.

 The server protects the phantom registration request as defined in {{Section 8.1 of I-D.ietf-core-oscore-groupcomm}}, as if it was the actual sender, i.e., by using its Sender Context.
 As a consequence, the server consumes the current value of its Sender Sequence Number SN in the OSCORE group, and hence updates it to SN* = (SN + 1).
-Consistently, the OSCORE option in the phantom registration request includes:
+Consistently, the OSCORE Option in the phantom registration request includes:

 * As 'kid', the Sender ID of the server in the OSCORE group.